Noel Purcell (actor): Career

 Purcell began his show business career at the age of 12 in Dublin's Gaiety Theatre.
 Later, he toured Ireland in a vaudeville act with Jimmy O'Dea.

 Stage-trained in the classics in Dublin, Purcell moved into films in 1934.
 He appeared in Captain Boycott (1947) and as the elderly sailor whose death marooned the lovers-to-be in the first sound film version of The Blue Lagoon (1949).
 He played a member of Captain Ahab's crew in Moby Dick (1956), Dan O'Flaherty in episode one, The Majesty of the Law, of The Rising of the Moon (1957), a gamekeeper in The List of Adrian Messenger (1963), and a barman in The Mackintosh Man (1973); the last two films were directed by John Huston.

 In 1955, he was an off-and-on regular on the British filmed TV series The Buccaneers (released to American TV in 1956).
 He narrated a Hibernian documentary, Seven Wonders of Ireland (1959).
 In 1962, he portrayed the lusty William McCoy in Lewis Milestone's Mutiny on the Bounty.
 He played a taciturn Irish in-law to Lebanese American entertainer Danny Thomas's character Danny Williams in a 1963 episode of The Danny Thomas Show.
 In 1971, he played the caring rabbi in the children's musical drama Flight of the Doves.

 He was the subject of This Is Your Life in 1958 when he was surprised by Eamonn Andrews at the BBC Television Theatre.

 Purcell also gained some recognition as a singer.
 Shortly after World War II, songwriter Leo Maguire composed "The Dublin Saunter" for him.
 He performed the song live for many years and later recorded it for the Glenside label.
 However, the recording was not a hit.
 As Purcell recalled many years later, "I don't think one person in the world bought it."
 However, over time it became one of the most favourite songs about Dublin, receiving countless air plays on radio programmes.
 In his later years, Purcell was asked by RTÉ journalist Colm Connolly whether he had received many royalties down the years.
 Purcell replied: "Not a penny.
 I recorded it as a favour for a pal, Leo Maguire, who'd written it.
 No contract or anything, so I never got a fee or any payments."

-In 1981 (on YouTube it's 1974) he recorded a spoken word version of Pete St. John's "Dublin in the Rare Old Times".
+In 1981 he recorded a spoken word version of Pete St. John's "Dublin in the Rare Old Times".

 In June 1984, Purcell was given the Freedom of the City of Dublin.
 Nine months later, he died in his native city at the age of 84.